microsoft/CloudAdoptionFramework/azure-onboarding/asc/README.md

 ### templates\deploy-policies.json

-- Assigns the [Azure Security Benchmark](https://docs.microsoft.com/security/benchmark/azure/) policies as the default initiative for the subscription.
+- Assigns the [Azure Security Benchmark](https://docs.microsoft.com/security/benchmark/azure/) and [CIS Microsoft Azure Foundations Benchmark Initiative](https://www.cisecurity.org/benchmark/azure/) initiatives to the subscription.
 - Creates a new policy set including all the custom policies defined inside the policies folder.
 - Assigns the newly created policy set to the subscription to enforce ASC configuration.